ShprAlex/SproutLife/README.md

 ![Sprout Life](https://github.com/ShprAlex/SproutLife/blob/master/resources/images/SproutLife%202016-01-29a.gif)

-### Evolution - but as a race to the bottom
+### Evolution - a race to the bottom?

+The initial excitement of developing Sprout Life was that it worked!
+Organisms do arise, reproduce, and mutate to improve themselves.
+But what can we see about the direction that evolution seems to take?

-There are some exciting, and some disappointing, things we can see when we run Sprout Life.
-The initial excitement is that there is in fact evolution.
-The potential disappointment is that most evolution is in the wrong direction!
-Organisms want to evolve to be simpler.
-They start big and figure out a way to get small and therefore increase their population.
+It turns out that the basic implementation creates organisms that want to be smaller.
+Organisms start big and clumsy, and figure out a way to get small and efficient.
+As they get smaller, organisms are able to reproduce more quickly and increase their population within the grid.

+A bigger size does have advantages.
+An organism needs to compete as well as reproduce, and a greater size allows it to put more energy into collisions disruptive to its neighbors.

+The direction towards smallness is not straight forward, and we can still learn a lot from how new abilities are introduced and propagate through the population.
+Overall though, the trend is to be simple, and simple is boring.
+Simple is also a fixed boundary beyond which progress isn't possible.

+### Overcoming simplicity - initial techniques to maintain complexity

+There are a few ways we can encourage our evolutionary model to maintain complexity so as to keep things interesting.

+- **Maturity to child-bearing adulthood** - We can add a parameter that says that an organism can't reproduce until it hits a certain age.
+Age is measured in terms of the number of cycles of GOL.
+For instance, if we say that an organism can't have children until 20 cycles have passes, this ensures that the organisms has grown and survived during that time.
+Bigger organisms means more opportunity to have beneficial mutations that create interesting behavior.

+- **Time between children** - We can also set a number for how much time must pass after an organism has one child before it can have another.
+We can control how many children an organism can have at one time.
+We can also control how much energy must be invested for each seed to sprout.
+Energy can be a function of age, size, or some other combination.

 ![Sprout Life](https://github.com/ShprAlex/SproutLife/blob/master/resources/images/SproutLife%202016-01-27t.gif)